 - You can recursively download the files

-- It also helps you to transfer certain parts of a website via links and the structure of a directory
+- It also helps you to transfer specific parts of a website via links and the structure of a directory.

 Moving on, when we talk about wget command, it is extremely flexible, as you can use it in scripts, terminals, or cron jobs.

 There are various wget commands.
 We are here to present you with a list along with an explanation.

 Before this, take a look at the major pointers that will be covered in this article!

 - The process to install wget on Ubuntu and CentOS

 Generally, wget packages come pre-installed on Linux.
 Hence, they are, by default, present on your device.
 But, in case you want to double-check, go to your terminal window and type the following command:

 If there is the wget software, the output showcases a missing URL, as you can see in the screenshot below.